Oriloo/scrapsama/README.md

 # Scrapsama Indexer

-API for indexing anime series from anime-sama.fr into a MySQL database with a web-based streaming interface.
+API for indexing anime series from anime-sama.org into a MySQL database with a web-based streaming interface.

 ## Features